VSCodeVim/Vim/README.md

 ### Mac setup

-If key repeating is working for you, execute this in your Terminal.
+If key repeating isn't working for you, execute this in your Terminal.

 ```sh
 defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false         # For VS Code